-Grades 9-12 English Curriculum
+Grades 9-12 English Program

 The Fourth R English Program provides Grade 9 to 12 students with instruction on violence, unhealthy sexual behaviour, and substance use.